 2. Exercise for emotional catharsis

 The most significant problem of emotional dysregulation disorder is the inability to let go of emotions.
-Even after realizing the inappropriateness of irrational thoughts, they find it hard to eliminate them from the mind (Dietz, 2012).
+Even after realizing the inappropriateness of irrational thoughts, they find it hard to eliminate them from the mind (Singer et al., 2012).
 Through emotional catharsis, which is a way of venting out the suppressed emotions, we can achieve the mental balance that we often seek.

 The practice is simple and involves five easy steps: